acli/new_clock/doc/CHIMES.md

 (“Westminster Quarters”, 2021; “Whittington chimes”, 2021)
 and an out-of-copyright paper by Starmer (1907).

-The Whittington chimes actually has nothing to do with Whittington.
+The Whittington chimes actually has nothing to do with Whittington, since they were clearly already in use when Whittington allegedly heard them.
 According to Wilson (2005, 2006),
 the melody was originally called simply the “chime on 8 bells”, even though it was originally a 6-bell chime
 (actual composition lost).
 The name “Whittington” only started to take off around 1900.
-An 11-bell version, later composed specifically for St Mary Le Bow, is described by Starmer (1907, p.
+An 11-bell version, later composed specifically for St Mary Le Bow, was based on what was still known about the 6-bell version (Starmer, 1907, p.
 5).

 Chime melody notation
 =====================